nate-johnston/character_sheets/README.md

 refresh my website, which is built using [Hugo](https://gohugo.io/).
 That way whenever I `git push` the ERB for a character sheet, it is automatically templated and published.

+# So that means I don't have to write any HTML, any AT ALL!!

+No, not so fast.
+There is a lot that is customized about character sheets.
+This makes things much more automated but there are a lot of little quirks that still need to be reflected.
+But the goal is that when the character goes up a level, you just adjust the level line and push and suddenly all the attack bonuses, spell DCs, skill bonuses etc. all are automatically recalculated.